front-end-intermediate/session-12/readme.md

 export default UserStats
 ```

 Prop drilling is a perfectly valid pattern and core to the way React works.
-But deep drilling can be annoying to write and it gets more annoying when you have to pass down a lot of props (instead of just one).
+But deep drilling is annoying to write and it gets worse when you have to pass down a lot of props (instead of just one).

 There’s a bigger downside to prop drilling though: it creates coupling between components that would otherwise be decoupled.
 In the example above, Nav needs to accept a user prop and pass it down to UserAvatar, even though Nav does not have any need for the user otherwise.

 Tightly-coupled components (like ones that forward props down to their children) are more difficult to reuse, because you’ve got to wire them up with their new parents whenever you use one in a new location.

-## Redux
+## Redux to the Rescue

 `npm i redux react-redux -S`